kdadabhoy/to-9km-and-beyond/README.md

         - There is no error or bound checks implemented (be careful to not pass in a distance longer than the span)

 1. ```double calcArea(double inSpan, double inRootChord, double inTaperRatio) const```
-    - This function calculates and the returns the area for a trapezoidal wing, with the passed in parameters.
+    - This function calculates and returns the area for a trapezoidal wing, with the parameters passed in.
-        - There is a private helper function that uses the same calculations, but doesn't take in any parameters, used behind the scences (calcAndSetArea()).
+        - There is a private helper function that uses the same calculations, but doesn't take in any parameters, used behind the scenes (calcAndSetArea()).

 1. ```double calcMAC(double inRootChord, double inTaperRatio) const;```
-    - This function calculates and the returns the Mean Aerodynamic Chord (MAC) for a trapezoidal wing, with the passed in parameters.
+    - This function calculates and then returns the Mean Aerodynamic Chord (MAC) for a trapezoidal wing, with the parameters passed in.
         - There is a private helper function that uses the same calculations, but doesn't take in any parameters, used behind the scenes (calcAndSetMAC()).

 1. ```double calcAspectRatio(double inSpan, double inArea) const```
-    - This function calculates and the returns the Aspect Ratio for a trapezoidal wing, with the passed in parameters.
+    - This function calculates and then returns the Aspect Ratio for a trapezoidal wing, with the parameters passed in.
         - There is a private helper function that uses the same calculations, but doesn't take in any parameters, used behind the scenes (calcAndSetAspectRatio()).

 1. ```double calcEllipEfficiency(double inSweepAngleRad, double inAspectRatio, double inTaperRatio) const```